flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/03_preparing-fms.md

 Below are a few Prerequisites before starting programming the FMS.

-Visit [Starting the Aircraft](02_cockpit-preparation) to learn more.
+Visit [Cockpit Preparation](02_cockpit-preparation.md) to learn more.

 * Make sure the aircraft is powered up.
   * External Power OR APU
 * Make sure the ADIRS are set to NAV.
 * Have a valid flight plan.
 * Ensure IFR clearance has been obtained.

-!!! info "Requesting IFR Clearance when using an Online ATC Network"
+??? tip "Requesting IFR Clearance when using an Online ATC Network"
     Before departing for the flight, we must obtain an IFR clearance from ATC.
 The clearance may be obtained from clearance delivery or another specific frequency, depending on the airport and available services.

     If you are not flying on a network and are using the built-in ATC menu, simply find the appropriate selection in the menu and request for IFR clearance.